mlroger5/prism-lab/content/authors/olivia/_index.md

 Following her Masters, Olivia plans to pursue a PhD in Clinical Psychology with a Forensic Psychology concentration, or enter the work force as a Data Analyst in healthcare or clinical research.

 For fun, Olivia enjoys going on long walks, embroidering, and spending time with loved ones (including her cats!).

+Olivia currently serves as one of the PRISM Lab Managers.